 July 12, 2021

 It's that time of year: tourist season!
-The national and state parks are packed, the roads are chock full of RVs and motorcycles, as the nation collectively breathes s sigh of relief as the COVID pandemic subsides.
+The national and state parks are packed, the roads are chock full of RVs and motorcycles, as the nation collectively breathes a sigh of relief as the COVID pandemic subsides.

 I have been travelling and photographing for decades, and have witnessed the transformation of photography from something practiced by a relative few with relatively few photographs to a de rigueur ritual resulting in millions of images every day.
 Which is to say, if you are photographing in any but the most remote location, you will not be alone.